Easy Refrigerator Sweet and Spicy Pickles Recipe

 • If you prefer less heat in your refrigerator pickles, add a few slices of the jalapeno pepper to the pickle jar instead of the entire pepper or sprinkle in a little bit of red pepper flakes.

-These homemade pickles are made with simple wholesome ingredients.
-There are no added food dyes or preservatives, and you can control the amount of added salt and sugar when you make them yourself.
+These homemade pickles are made with cucumbers, which have numerous health benefits.
+In addition, there are no added food dyes or preservatives, and you can control the amount of added salt and sugar when you make them yourself.
+So, yes homemade pickles are healthy

 Can you re-use the pickle brine once the pickles are gone?